technomancy/leiningen/doc/TUTORIAL.md

 command-line tool, but that requires constructing the classpath yourself, so it's not a good solution for end-users.

-Of course if you users already have Leiningen installed, you can instruct them to use `lein run` as described above.
+Of course if your users already have Leiningen installed, you can instruct them to use `lein run` as described above.

 ### Server-side Projects